github/docs/content/actions/reference/events-that-trigger-workflows.md

 {% note %}

-**Note:** The `prereleased` type will not trigger for pre releases getting published from draft releases.
-The `published` type however will.
-If you want a workflow to run when stable *and* pre releases are published, subscribe to `published` instead of `released` and `prereleased`.
+**Note:** The `prereleased` type will not trigger for pre-releases published from draft releases, but the `published` type will trigger.
+If you want a workflow to run when stable *and* pre-releases publish, subscribe to `published` instead of `released` and `prereleased`.

 {% endnote %}